 Sadly this will have a huge impact on the county’s landscape, the wildlife eco-system and other services trees provide including filtering the air, storing carbon, reducing flooding, providing shade and protecting soils.
 The Wood Land Trust has recently launched their biggest campaign yet to help fight global warming (ash dieback certainly is helping the matter) called The Big Climate Fightback where they are fighting to get one million pledges to plant a tree.
-One million more trees means a lot more oxygen would be released into the atmosphere, whilst Co2 will be significantly reduced, helping with the carbon-footprint.
-I will be planting a couple of small Oak Trees in my garden which will help with the many ash trees us Tree Surgeons are having to remove.
+One million more trees means a lot more oxygen would be released into the atmosphere, whilst Co2 will be significantly reduced, helping with the carbon footprint.
+I will be planting a couple of small Oak Trees in my garden which will help with the many ash trees we are having to remove.

 At Daniel Ryan Tree Services we will offer our customers the opportunity to plant a tree for every tree ripped down.
 It can be planted in their chosen location for a reasonable price.